Dzima77/nym-validator/README.md

 This shows the tokens and delegator shares.
 You should see multiple other validators there.
 If not, please ask for help in nymtech.friends#validators in KeyBase.

+If you want to run your validator automatically at system boot time, you can [adapt the systemd unit file](https://www.digitalocean.com/community/tutorials/understanding-systemd-units-and-unit-files) in `scripts/nym-validator.service` to your needs.

 ## Developing